-- Are any showing up in the Local Pack?
+- Are they showing up in the local 3-pack?

-- Do any have specific location pages on their website?
+- Do they have specific location pages on their website?

-- How do they include their location in their language (think title tags, meta descriptions, and on-page SEO copy)?
+- Where do they mention their location?
+Think title tags, meta descriptions, and on-page SEO copy.

-- Are your competitors creating local content on their blog?
+- Are your competitors creating local content on their blogs?